-Source Segregation as a Tool
+Source Segregation

-- Waste segregation is one of the simplest strategies of implementing waste to wealth. - Source segregation of waste is the process of separating the generated waste into different component at the point of generation. - The separation could be as simple as sorting into dry and wet waste, it could also be as complex as sorting into as many as 6 to 8 or more components - It encourages Recycling & Recovery - It could be a source of income - It provides clean & uncontaminated waste materials to the Recyclers - It reduces the volume of waste disposed at the disposal sites
+- Waste segregation is one of the simplest strategies of implementing waste to wealth. - Source segregation of waste is the process of separating the generated waste into different component at the point of generation. - It encourages Recycling & Recovery - It could be a source of income - It provides clean & uncontaminated waste materials to the Recyclers - It reduces the volume of waste disposed at the disposal sites